 - 4 garlic cloves, minced

-- Pour the mixture onto the parchment lined sheet pan and spread evenly using a spatula.
+- Pour the mixture onto the parchement lined shhet pan and spread evenly using a spatula.

-- Bake the "meat" for about 30 minutes, stirring the meat after 15 minutes.
+- Bake the cauliflower mixture for 30 minutes, stirring after 15 minutes.
 The meat should be golden brown but not burnt.